-Parents, here are all the must-haves for your first-aid kit for kids!
+Parents, here are all the must-haves for your family first-aid kit...

 Here are the items we recommend storing in a securely sealed box:

-The box/bag: Chose a brightly coloured box or bag that is easy to see and store it somewhere easy to find and easy to retrieve.
+The box/bag: Chose a brightly coloured box or bag that is easy to see.
+Store it somewhere easy to find and easy to retrieve.
 Make sure it’s securely sealed and child-proof.

 Surgical gloves: If there’s blood and you’re treating someone else’s child, you’ll want to pop the gloves on ASAP to protect yourself and the child from any blood-transmittable diseases.